 The preferences for the Graph window can be changed by right-clicking on the Graph window and choosing Preferences... from the contextual menu.
 The settings can then be set for how graphs are displayed in Stata.
-The settings that should be used when printing can be set using the Printer item.
+The settings that should be used when printing can be set under the Printer tab.
+The behavior of the Clipboard is controlled under the Clipboard tab.